ArthurClemens/polythene/docs/components/button-group.md

 # Button Group

 Container for a row of buttons.
+Use this to create toggle buttons or split buttons.

 <a id="usage"></a>
 ## Usage